A DMSA scan is a type of imaging test that uses special equipment to create pictures of part of the kidneys.

 How to prepare your child for a DMSA scan

-Your child may be able to meet with a play specialist, who can use dolls and other toys to help him or her prepare for the test.
+Your child may be able to meet with a play specialist, who can use toys to help them prepare for the test.

 The DMSA scan takes place in the nuclear medicine department of your hospital.
-A radiographer or a technician, a specialist trained in imaging tests, performs the test.
+It is performed by a radiographer (a specialist trained in imaging tests) or a technician.

-• It takes some time for the radioisotope to reach the kidneys.
-Your child will wait for about three hours, and then come back to the nuclear medicine department.
+It takes some time for the radioisotope to reach the kidneys.
+Your child will wait for a few hours, and then come back to the nuclear medicine department for the scan.

 What to expect afterwards